Radionuclide cystograms (RNCs) are tests that employ nuclear medicine to study pathologies like vesicoureteral reflux (VUR).

-VUR is a medical condition where, instead of flowing in a one-way direction from the kidneys to the ureters, bladder and urethra, urine flows backward.
+VUR is a medical condition where, instead of flowing in a one-way direction from the kidneys to the ureters, bladder, and urethra, urine flows backward.
 This can result in serious complications, such as renal scarring and failure.

-The radiopharmaceutical technetium-99m is used for RNC diagnostics and is injected into the bladder via the urethra while gamma cameras are used to take pictures of the bladder as it fills and empties.
+The radiopharmaceutical technetium-99m is used for RNC diagnostics and is injected into the bladder through the urethra.
+Simultaneously, gamma cameras are used to take pictures of the bladder as it fills and empties.

-What to Expect
+What to expect

 Through this catheter, saline combined with radiopharmaceutical is infused into the bladder, which will be filled to its capacity.
-Imaging is already started during this process and once the bladder is full, the catheter is removed and the patient is asked to urinate into a container placed nearby.
-Imagining will continue during this process, until the bladder is empty.
+By this point in the procedure, imaging has already begun.
+Once the bladder is full, the catheter is removed and the patient is asked to urinate into a container placed nearby.
+Imaging will continue during this process, until the bladder is empty.

-Risks and Complications
+Risks and complications

-Following the procedure, a patient may experience some perineal discomfort and painful urination, which are both transient and disappear within a few hours.
-Urinary tract infections are also possible and this is the reason why sterile conditions during catheterization are the rule and not the exception.
-Bladder perforation is another complication that may occur, but it is fortunately rare.
+Following the procedure, a patient may experience some perineal discomfort and painful urination, both of which are transient and disappear within a few hours.
+Urinary tract infections (UTIs) are also possible, which is why sterile conditions are typically required during catheterization.
+Bladder perforation is another possible but rare complication that may occur following the RNC.